eos/eos/doc/reference/command-line-interface.rst

 For the description of the file format see the corresponding `section in the reference <analysis-file-format.html>`_.
 The following provide a documentation of the command-line interface, which is available through a single script called ``eos-analysis``.

+Note that the CLI verbosity can be changed using the EOS_VERBOSITY environment variable that ranges between 0 (show only errors) to 5 (show all messages).
+Similarly, verbosity can be set for an individual command using the ``-v`` or ``--verbose`` argument.

 .. argparse::
    :filename: ../src/scripts/eos-analysis
    :func: _parser